Learning Innovation for Teaching (LIFT) Program

 About the program

+The LIFT program (formerly the Faculty Institute of Teaching) is designed to support UVic instructors at all stages of their teaching careers.
 LIFT includes over 30 workshops, a formal Certificate in Post-Secondary Teaching and Learning for first-year instructors, and a hybrid lunch & learn series featuring peer-led discussions on timely topics in teaching and learning.

 The program is aligned with UVic’s institutional priorities around accessibility, Indigenization, and generative AI, and aims to foster a collaborative and reflective teaching culture.